 - Cultural events to enjoy at the start and end of the month

-Best things to see and do in Iceland in January
+Best Things To See and Do in Iceland in January

-Things you can do in January:
+Things to do in Iceland in January:

 - Warm up in a geothermal spa as the snow falls around you